grunwaldlab/heat-tree/docs/architecture.md

 - **Export to SVG**: A button that exports the tree to a SVG file that the user can download

+#### Label coloring dropdown

+A dropdown that controls which metadata column is used to color labels.
+Present if a metadata file is supplied.
+The currently selected column is used to infer the color of labels.
+Numeric data is plotted on a continuous palette using the viridis color scale.
+Categorical data (i.e. strings that cannot be converted to numbers), is plotted on a categorical color palette using colors sampled from the viridis palette.
+Wether a column is continuous or categorical is determined when the metadata is parsed.
+In both cases a legend is placed in the legend section at the bottom of the widget.

 ## Label/tree sizing rules

 Variables used in equations below: